-Weight loss helps reduce arthritic knee symptoms in the majority of patients as this leads to a reduction in the weightbearing forces across the knee joint.
+Weight loss helps reduce arthritic knee symptoms in most patients as this leads to a reduction in the weightbearing forces across the knee joint.

 Medications can provide safe, long-term pain relief if taken appropriately.
-Tylenol[®] (up to 4g per day), or overthe-counter NSAIDs (Aleve[®], ibuprofen, Motrin[®], etc.) can be very effective for managing arthritic pain symptoms.
+Tylenol (up to 4g per day) or over the counter NSAIDs (Aleve, ibuprofen, Motrin, etc.) can be very effective for managing arthritic pain symptoms.

 Injections are another popular option for conservative management of arthritis.
 Many patients experience significant relief from a corticosteroid injection.
 These injections deliver anti-inflammatory medications directly into the knee joint space.
+Biological injections including platelet rich plasma (PRP), stem cell, and amniotic fluid cannot repair or restore cartilage.